maybe-just-maybe

 :: ( Maybe a, Maybe a ) -> Maybe a

-, then concat will result in a Nothing
+the non-Nothing instance.
+If both instances are Nothing, then concat will result in a Nothing.

 arguments: